-Chronic disease prevention aims to ensure lifetime wellness and health equity by involving many sectors and working at many levels, as the causes are multi-factorial and go beyond health care and traditional public health approaches.
-A major change in chronic disease prevention is underway marking the beginning of a new era in health, in which the gap between public health and health care narrows to prevent chronic diseases from occurring and to control the severity and impact of the conditions once they do occur.
-The advent of the Patient Protection and Affordable Care Act provides an exciting opportunity to advance prevention, lower costs, provide better care and improve population health using a more holistic approach.
+Chronic disease prevention aims to ensure a lifetime of wellness for all.
+It involves many partners and a spectrum of activities as the causes are multi-factorial and go beyond health care and traditional public health approaches.
+Chronic disease prevention includes preventing disease from occurring as well as decreasing the severity and impact of a condition once it occurs.
+The advent of the Patient Protection and Affordable Care Act provides an exciting opportunity to advance prevention, lower costs, provide better care and improve the patient experience.

-The Chronic Disease Control Branch mission is to prevent and control chronic diseases.
-The branch supports evidence-based programs to promote healthy behaviors, conduct research, and improve prevention, diagnosis, and treatment of chronic disease.
-Critical to the success of these efforts are partnerships with local public health and education agencies, voluntary associations, private organizations, and federal agencies.
+The Chronic Disease Control Branch (CDCB) mission is to prevent and optimally manage disease.
+CDCB supports evidence-based programs that promote healthy behaviors, healthy communities, and improve the prevention, diagnosis, and management of chronic disease.

 Prevention First builds upon the framework established with the CDC initiative to coordinate chronic disease prevention and health promotion efforts.
 The strategies, activities, and performance measures in the Prevention First work plan are objectives in CDPH’s California Wellness Plan.

 CDCB has other chronic disease programs funded by federal grants, and state allocations that coordinate activities with Prevention First activities and other CDPH and health agency programs.